Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: Preliminaries

 \begin{lemma}[Aronov \etal~\cite{agtz-vqmsp-02}] Let $s$ be a point moving linearly inside a simple polygon $P$ with $m$ vertices.
 The extended shortest path map $\SPM_s$ changes at most $O(m)$ times. \end{lemma}

-\begin{lemma} Let $v$ be a vertex of $P$, there are $O(mn\beta_4(n))$ time intervals in which $v$ has a unique closest site $s \in S$, and the distance from $v$ to $s$ over time is a hyperbolic function. \end{lemma}
+\begin{lemma} Let $v$ be a vertex of $P$, there are $O(mn\beta_6(n))$ time intervals in which $v$ has a unique closest site $s \in S$, and the distance from $v$ to $s$ over time is a hyperbolic function. \end{lemma}

-\begin{proof} For every site $s \in S$, consider the distance function $f_s(t)=\geodlen(s(t),v)$ from $s$ to $v$.
+\begin{proof} For every site $s \in S$, consider the distance function $f_s(t)=\geodlen{s(t),v}$ from $s$ to $v$.
 The site closest to $v$ corresponds to the lower envelope of these $n$ functions.
-Each function consists of $O(m)$ pieces in which the distance is a simple hyperbolic function.
-Since two such pieces can intersect at most twice this lower envelope has complexity $O(mn\beta_4(n))$~\cite{sharir1995davenport}. \end{proof}
+Each function $f_s(t)$ consists of $O(m)$ pieces, each of which is of the form $\|vu\|+\|us(t)\|$, for some vertex $u$ of $P$.
+Since $s(t)$ is a linear function in $t$, we will argue that two such pieces can intersect at most four times.
+It then follows that the lower envelope has complexity $O(mn\beta_6(n))$~\cite{sharir1995davenport}.